Terms and Conditions The Luxury Safari Club

 * be based on the assessed value of the luggage; and

-* be subject to a maximum of £250 per passenger.
+* be subject to a maximum of £250 per traveller.

-30.1 If the passenger brings any luggage on to a Safari the passenger will be responsible for any injury, damage or loss caused by it as a result of his / her failing to take reasonable care of it.
+30.1 If the traveller brings any luggage on to a Safari the traveller will be responsible for any injury, damage or loss caused by it as a result of his / her failing to take reasonable care of it.

 31. Examination and destruction of luggage